Top 10 Payroll Challenges HR Teams Face & How To Fix

 1. Improved Accuracy

-Payroll software eliminates manual calculations and minimizes errors.
+Payroll software eliminates manual calculations and minimises errors.
 It also maintains precise records.

 2. Faster Payroll Cycles